Nitrogen & Phosphorus

 Rockfish (Striped Bass)

-Rockfish spend the first four to eight years of their life year-round in the Bay before migrating up the East Coast.
+Rockfish spend the first three to eight years of their life year-round in the Bay before migrating up the East Coast.
 The survival of the rockfish population is dependent upon both the health of the Bay and regulation of the fishery.
 Physiological stresses that can increase rockfish mortality include low dissolved oxygen levels, habitat problems, and poor nutrition due to the limited availability of their preferred prey, menhaden.
 Find out more about the challenges facing the Chesapeake's rockfish population.

 Low oxygen levels driven by intense algal blooms, sediment runoff, availability of substrate for rebuilding oyster reefs, and poaching on closed bars all impact oyster populations.
 Sediment coats reef substrate, preventing attachment by oyster larvae.
 Low dissolved oxygen levels reduce oysters' resistance to disease.
 The biggest challenge is lack of reef habitat.
 Oyster shells, the preferred natural substrate, are limited in quantities, so scientists are trying alternative materials.
 Find out more about the challenges facing the Chesapeake's oysters.